jkaewprateep/lessonfrom_Applied_Text_Mining_in_Python/README.md

 ```

 ## 🦤💬 Whitespaces per sentence of the dialogue document is one of the characteristics indicated of languages, commonly used of word organize applications, document types, age and proficiency, and sometimes including para-phases detection paragraph.
+👧💬 🎈 Application on para-phrase, word vectors, vectors categorized and plotting of word vector dimension can help about find sources or identify products of the generators. </br>
+🐐💬 There is shuffling method to control of both working team, product, process and identify identification but application is typically because of culture and traditional or organization and individual </br>

 ```
 text1_reconstituted = ' '.join(list(text1))